Skyline Clean Energy Fund (SCEF) is available to Accredited investors only. Learn more

 A large component of Skyline’s sustainability plan involved the construction and management of rooftop solar assets on Skyline’s properties across Canada.

-The first solar assets were installed in December 2011 at a multi-residential property in Guelph, ON, owned by Skyline Apartment REIT, which are still active today.
+The first solar assets were installed in December 2011 at a multi-residential property in Guelph, ON, owned by Skyline Apartment REIT, which is still active today.
 Skyline’s leadership team quickly realized the significant benefit of implementing solar across their property portfolio.
 Not only does the portfolio have a large environmental benefit, it also creates further efficiencies for the REIT investment funds themselves, by offering a supplementary income stream via the 20-year government Feed-In Tariff (FIT) contracts the assets operate under, whereby the government purchases the energy generated for a fixed price.

-The team expanded the projects, and as at February 17, 2021, there is a total of 55 solar assets on various Skyline properties (47 assets on apartment properties owned by Skyline Apartment REIT; 5 assets on commercial properties owned by Skyline Commercial REIT; 3 assets on retail properties owned by Skyline Retail REIT).
+The team expanded the projects, and as of February 17, 2021, there is a total of 55 solar assets on various Skyline properties (47 assets on apartment properties owned by Skyline Apartment REIT; 5 assets on commercial properties owned by Skyline Commercial REIT; 3 assets on retail properties owned by Skyline Retail REIT).

 A sustainable investment leveraging Skyline’s solar expertise